 - It doesn’t let companies track lot numbers and serial numbers simultaneously.

 - You cannot print out serial numbers and barcode number labels.
-The tool also cannot generate random serial numbers to track product stores.

 - It doesn’t generate forecasting reports or trigger push notifications when inventory levels are down.